Copyright © Giulia Skye 2021

 “As far as I know.”

-Liz looked unsure.
-Helen was just about to tell her to forget it when she rummaged in the box and handed her a badge.
+Liz looked unsure, but as Helen opened her mouth to tell her to forget it, Liz rummaged in the box and handed her a badge.
 “Take this in case you bump into Pencil Neck.
 You can be Cassie Phillips.
 She didn’t turn up.
-If anyone asks, just say you were running late and bring the food back here.
+If anyone asks, say you were running late and bring the food back here.
 No one will see you eat in that corner booth over there.”

 “I won’t get you into trouble, will I?”